piranna/piranna.github.io/_posts/2022-10-01-How-to-properly-deploy-nodejs-applications.md

-I always disagreed with the idea of uploading the code directly to the server or Docker image both by hand or with `git clone` and transpile it on the server the same way I do in my development machine, both due to security issues (**NEVER** have a compiler on a publicly accesible server, you are just only making it easier to run an exploit and install a backdoor to your machine... or worse), and because none of them are standard procedures.
+I always disagreed with the idea of uploading the code directly to the server or Docker image both by hand or with `git clone` and transpile it on the server the same way I do in my development machine, both due to security issues (**NEVER** have a compiler on a publicly accessible server, you are just only making it easier to run an exploit and install a backdoor to your machine... or worse), and because none of them are standard procedures.
 On the other hand, I've always found the [npm pack](https://docs.npmjs.com/cli/v8/commands/npm-pack) command